chanjianzhen666/Stardist-Cell-Segmentation-Pipeline/README.md

     Use command `python imgpre.py --help` for more help.

 ### Cell segmentation
+1. Open QuPath, install StarDist extension following [this](https://github.com/qupath/qupath-extension-stardist).
-1. Open QuPath, open a project.
+2. Open a project.
-2. Drag `stardist_cell_segmentation.groovy` into the QuPath window.
+3. Drag `stardist_cell_segmentation.groovy` into the QuPath window.
-3. Run the scrip by *Run -> Run for project*.
+4. Run the scrip by *Run -> Run for project*.
+5. Select images to be processed.
-4. The result is saved as a .geojson file under `[project directory]\json`.
+6. The result is saved as a .geojson file under `[project directory]\json`.
-5. If a segmentation mask image is needed, place `json_to_tiff.py` under the project directory and run it, the mask image will be generated under `[project directory]\masks`.
+7. If a segmentation mask image is needed, place `json_to_tiff.py` under the project directory and run it under the environment mentioned before, the mask image will be generated under `[project directory]\masks`.

 ## Downstream process